 Remember that bitter women are usually too hard on themselves as well as others around them, and it’s important to forgive yourself—and your friends—for not being perfect all the time.

-When practicing how to overcome bitterness, being honest with yourself is a excellent step.
+When overcoming your bitterness, being honest with yourself is an excellent step.
 If you find that you are bitter when faced with a challenging situation, take the time to think about how it makes you feel.
 Are there ways to change your perspective?

 Speaking of acceptance, bitter people have a hard time accepting things as they are.
 This doesn’t mean that bitter women should accept bad behavior or be passive in the face of adversity, but bitter people often get stuck focusing on how life is not fair and who’s to blame instead of trying to understand what has happened.

-Acceptance can help bitter women let go of their negative emotions and let go of bitter thoughts.
-More often than not, life is just a complex web of events, emotions, and less than perfect reactions.
+Acceptance can help bitter women let go of their negative emotions and let go of bitterness.
+More often than not, life is just a complex web of events, emotions, and less-than-perfect reactions.
 No one is really to blame.
-Accepting something as it is can help to wash away our bitterness.
+Accepting something as it is can help to wash away our bitterness and resentment.